practicalli/clojurescript/web-design-basics/clojurebridge-london-website/index.md

-#  Live ClojureScript websites
+# Simple ClojureScript websites

-> ####Info::This section is new, so feedback is appreciated

-This tutorial guides you through the creation of a relatively simple, responsive website that is deployed live on the Internet.
+Create a relatively simple, responsive website that is deployed live on the Internet (or privately if preferred).

-You will discover how to use the following tools:
+Discover how to use the following tools:

 - ClojureScript - writing functions for sections of content
 - Reagent - add basic state management to the website
 - Bulma - a CSS only framework for responsive design
 - Figwheel-main - an interactive development environment for ClojureScript
-- GitHub Pages - a free service for deploying your website on the Internet
+- GitHub / GitLab Pages - free services for deploying websites on the Internet

 ### Example ClojureScript websites